CALL-ME-MR-VIRUS/CALL-ME-MR-VIRUS/README.md

 - 👋 Hi, I’m @CALL-ME-MR-VIRUS
-- 👀 I’m interested in python fb cloning
+- 👀 I’m interested in CODING
-- 🌱 I’m currently learning facebook tricking
+- 🌱 I’m currently learning facebook tricking HACKING
 - 💞️ I’m looking to collaborate on World War Black Tigers and Trickers
-- 📫 How to reach me 03240964094
+- 📫 How to reach me 03279942417

 <!---
 CALL-ME-MR-VIRUS/CALL-ME-MR-VIRUS is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.